Kim Seong-Dong

-Kim Seong-Dong (Note: The romanization preferred by the author according to LTI Korea) (8 November 1947 – 25 September 2022) was a Korean author.
+Kim Seong-Dong (Note: The romanization preferred by the author according to LTI Korea) (8 November 1947 – 25 September 2022) was a South Korean author.

 Life

 Kim Seong-Dong was born on 8 November 1947, in Boryeong, Chungcheongnam-do, a son of a communist organizer.
 In a violent bloodbath that resulted from ideological strife, he lost his father and members of both his paternal and maternal family and grew up stigmatized for his family's communist ties.
 Kim learned Chinese from his Confucian grandfather, and was able to continue his education in Seoul with the financial support of his relatives.